rana/ora/README.md

 `IntervalDS` represents an Oracle INTERVAL DAY TO SECOND.
 And `Bfile` represents an Oracle BFILE.
 ROWID columns are returned as strings and don't have a unique Go type.

-'ResultSet' is used to obtain Go values from a SQL select statement.
-Methods 'ResultSet.Next', 'ResultSet.NextRow', and 'ResultSet.Len' are available.
-Fields 'ResultSet.Row', 'ResultSet.Err', 'ResultSet.Index', and 'ResultSet.ColumnNames' are also available.
-The 'Next' method attempts to load data from an Oracle buffer into 'Row', returning true when successful.
-When no data is available, or if an error occurs, 'Next' returns false setting 'Row' to nil.
-Any error in 'Next' is assigned to 'Err'.
+`ResultSet` is used to obtain Go values from a SQL select statement.
+Methods `ResultSet.Next`, `ResultSet.NextRow`, and `ResultSet.Len` are available.
+Fields `ResultSet.Row`, `ResultSet.Err`, `ResultSet.Index`, and `ResultSet.ColumnNames` are also available.
+The `Next` method attempts to load data from an Oracle buffer into `Row`, returning true when successful.
+When no data is available, or if an error occurs, `Next` returns false setting `Row` to nil.
+Any error in `Next` is assigned to `Err`.
-Calling 'Next' increments 'Index' and method 'Len' returns the total number of rows processed.
-The 'NextRow' method is convenient for returning a single row.
-'NextRow' calls 'Next' and returns 'Row'.
+Calling `Next` increments `Index` and method `Len` returns the total number of rows processed.
+The `NextRow` method is convenient for returning a single row. `NextRow` calls `Next` and returns `Row`.

-'ResultSet' has two usages.
-'ResultSet' may be returned from 'Statement.Fetch' when prepared with a SQL select
+`ResultSet` has two usages. `ResultSet` may be returned from `Statement.Fetch` when prepared with a SQL select
 statement:

 ```go